 Make advance reservations to tour the chocolate factory because walk-ins are not welcome.
-As of this writing, tours leave at 10:30am and noon on certain weekdays; however, that schedule is likely to change over time.
+As of this writing, tours are only offered on Wednesday and Thursday; however, that may change over time.

 Pricing and logistics:

-- Admission $10 for all humans over age 8; parking is free or metered.
+- Admission is $15 for all humans over age 8; parking is free or metered.
 There is also a paid lot off 67th ($3/hour)

 - Visit TCHO online.

 - Make sure to note restrictions before you show up, including NO jewelry, close-toed shoes, and long pants.
 Masks are required at this time.
 Lockers are available for no additional charge.